eufossa/apache-hackathon-2019/achievements/tomcat.md

 ## Community and Builds
 The team instructed a few attendees on how to build Apache Tomcat from source either from q git-checkout or from a release package.
 Also gave instructions for forking on GitHub for future hacking and pull-requests.

+## Fixes

+One enhancement request was completed fixed.

+One new bug was filed.